"King Women" Adesuwa Onyenokwe summarizes her life on new episode - Pulse Nigeria - Nigeria Today

 Pulse Nigeria

 Adesuwa Onyenokwe, the brain behind the Today's Woman magazine, shares her journey through publishing, TV presenting and standing up for the Nigerian women.
-Published: 1 minute ago; Chidumga Izuzu.
-Print; eMail · Kemi Adetiba's "King Women" play.
+Published: 53 minutes ago; Chidumga Izuzu.
+Print; eMail · Kemi Adetiba's "King Women" …

-Watch Kemi Adetiba's “King Women” Interview with Adesuwa Onyenokwe on BN TV

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.